JetBrains logo

 Switzerland

-We collaborate with April Wang on the AI-Debugging project, focusing on designing and conducting a joint evaluation of the proposed approach, followed by a joint publication.
+We recently collaborated with April Wang on the AI-Debugging project, focusing on designing and conducting a joint evaluation of the proposed approach, followed by a joint publication.
 As part of this partnership, we also delivered a guest lecture at the university.
 Looking ahead, we plan to expand our collaboration by working on joint thesis projects and exchanging research ideas, particularly in connection with the Cognifire project and creating engaging in-IDE courses together.

 Collaborate with us